alectrona/jamf-pro-notifications-alerter/README.md

 ## Ignoring Notifications

 For any notifications you wish to ignore, you can comment them out in [notifications.txt](notifications.txt) by preceding that line with a `#`.

+## Deploying in Your CI/CD Platform

+This repo contains sample pipeline config files for [Bitbucket](/bitbucket-pipelines.yml), [CircleCI](.circleci/config.yml), and [GitHub](.github/workflows/jamf-pro-notifications-alerter.yml).
+Additionally, you can view the [Wiki](https://github.com/alectrona/jamf-pro-notifications-alerter/wiki) for detailed instructions for deploying Jamf Pro Notifications Alerter in your CI/CD platform.

 ## Other Resources